-The School of International and Public Affairs (SIPA) offers open enrollment courses to all Columbia students on a space-available basis.
+The School of International and Public Affairs (SIPA) offers open enrollment courses to all Columbia students if space is available.
 Students interested in registering for a SIPA Open Enrollment Course at the 6000-level or above must receive instructor permission and then should complete and submit, along with documentation indicating instructor permission, a SIPA registration request form to the SIPA Registration office on the 6th floor of the International Affairs Building.
 If the class is not full, approval may be granted.